walterhiggins/ScriptCraft/bukkit.md

 Prerequisites
 =============
 You will need to have Java version 6 or 7 installed on your machine.
 Check the version by typing `java -version` at a command prompt.
-You will need to install Bukkit on your machine.
+You will need to [install Bukkit][ib] on your machine.
 Bukkit is a version of Minecraft (server) that makes it easy to install plugins and customize Minecraft.

 Installation
 ============